 Regardless of the research papers you read in front of you, you can gather more information by just actually looking at the bear and seeing what condition they're in.

 And they have put on a lot of fat and they're happy and they're strolling along like they don't have a worry in the world.

 There was this wonderful mother and cub standing in the rocks looking at us.
-And what a great opportunity.
-And that was kind of a gift.
+And what a great opportunity; that was kind of a gift.

-She was patient and everything a mother should be.
-And they allowed us to come close, but not too close.
+She was patient and everything a mother should be, and they allowed us to come close, but not too close.
 We had a good look at them.
-We had observed their behavior.
+We had observed their behaviour.

 They slipped into the water and the cub was playing with the mother, diving underneath and coming up on her back and splashing.
 And to me, that was a pretty incredible sight.

 It brings a lot of joy to me when I see that.